tritemio/FRETBursts/docs/source/HDF5_format.rst

 multi-dimensional arrays with no size limit in a hierarchical fashion (i.e. arrays can be put in folders and subfolders called groups).
-Any dataset or folder can have metadata attached to it (for example a description, a date, or an ancillary array or parameters, etc...).
+Any dataset or folder can have metadata attached to it (for example a description, a date, or an ancillary array of parameters, etc...).

 The format is self-describing, so any HDF5 compatible application can read any array without needing to know the type (i.e. int32 or float) or the